Ekumen-OS/beluga/GETTING_STARTED.md

 ## Next steps

+- Check the [installation guide](INSTALLING.md) if you want to test Beluga AMCL on a robot.
-If you want to contribute to this project, please read the [contribuing guidelines](CONTRIBUTING.md).
+- If you want to contribute to this project, please read the [contribuing guidelines](CONTRIBUTING.md).

-For more advanced tools useful for contributing, check out the [tools](./tools/) directory.
+- For more advanced tools useful for contributing, check out the [tools](./tools/) directory.